* Translated by AI

 In the second episode of 'Manager Kim,' Manager Kim (played by So Ji-sub), who shed his ordinary family man persona to search for his missing daughter Min-ji (played by Seo Su-min), reveals his hidden 'lawless middle-aged man' instincts.
 The episode also features a shocking twist: Min-ji, presumed dead, is still alive.

-That broadcast revealed Manager Kim's hidden past as a legendary operative who carried out a life-risking mission.
-Manager Kim infiltrated a North Korean special agency, kidnapped the deputy director of the hardline South Korea faction, and drove a car off a bridge over the Imjin River while North and South Korean forces faced off on the bridge.
-After his wife Yu-jin gave birth to Min-ji, he left a dying wish: "Live as Min-ji's father."
-He then begged to be discharged from service, sealed away his entire past, and lived solely for his daughter.
+The broadcast revealed Manager Kim's hidden past as a legendary operative who carried out a life-risking mission.
+He infiltrated a North Korean special agency, kidnapped a hardline deputy director of the South Korean affairs bureau, and drove a car off a bridge over the Imjin River while North and South Korean forces faced off on the bridge.
+After his wife, Yoo-jin, gave birth to Min-ji, he left behind the dying wish, "Live as Min-ji's father," before passing away.
+Manager Kim then threatened to shoot himself to demand his discharge, sealed away his entire past, and lived solely for his daughter.

 /Photo='Manager Kim'